 How is murder different from manslaughter or other homicide charges?

-What happens during a consultation with an Ohio murder defense lawyer?
+What happens during a consultation with a murder defense lawyer?

 What penalties can someone face if convicted of murder in Ohio?

-Can self-defense be used as a defense in a murder case in Ohio?
+Can self-defense be used as a defense in a murder case?

-What should I do if I’m being investigated for murder but not yet charged?
+What should I do if I am being investigated for murder but not yet charged?

 Can murder charges be reduced or dismissed?

-Why is it important to hire an experienced Ohio murder defense attorney?
+Why is it important to hire an experienced murder defense attorney?

 Press